RagnarokMew/ZoteBoat/docs/components/player.typ

 == Player Character
-The player character is mostly implemented in the entities module The Player character has 3 important classes `PlayerSprite`, `PlayerAttack` in `entities.player` and `PlayerStats` in `core.player_stats`.
+The player character is mostly implemented in the entities module and has 3 important classes `PlayerSprite`, `PlayerAttack` in `entities.player` and `PlayerStats` in `core.player_stats`.

 // TODO: Update the PlayerSprite section by mentioning abilities `PlayerSprite` is derived from `arcade.Sprite` and implements the following functions: